-EDIL-876 Advanced Educational Law: A Legal Perspective in Specific Areas of Need
+EDIL-876 Advanced Educational Law: A Legal Perspective in Specific Areas of Need (3 credit hours)

 This course is designed for candidates to attain expertise in sophisticated areas of educational law.
 Though the course will involve a legal overview/review, it will allow candidates to develop areas which they believe would be of practical, professional use.